A Comprehensive Guide to Amano Shrimp: Everything You Need to Know

 The best food is specialized food for shrimps, vegetables like cucumber or squash, flakes, pellets, live and frozen food.
 In general, the shrimps aren’t demanding as for the food, although you should buy food with high content of dietary fiber.
 They can feed on dead fish, snails.
 The shrimp likes spending its time on bulbs of moss or sponges of internal water filters.
 In this case, they feed on fish, food leftovers, and detritus.
 They don’t eat moss.

-Besides, Amano shrimp rather efficiently eats fish food leftovers, especially if you keep some gluttonous fish in the tank.
+Besides, shrimp rather efficiently eats fish food leftovers, especially if you keep some gluttonous fish in the tank.
 Don’t forget to give the shrimp some additional food, especially if there isn’t much algae and detritus in the tank.
 Amano shrimp is a rather large one, and it should have a proper diet.

-When Amano shrimps are full, they become less active.
+When shrimps are full, they become less active.
 Usually, they sit on some high spots and expose their body to the water flow rich in oxygen created by the filter.
 They demonstrate the same behavior after shedding.

 three amano shrimps